 How can I get my husband to stop looking at other women?
 He doesn’t do it all the time but I don’t like it when he does do it.
 Asked by Jessie – 30 something – Montreal, Canada

-This is an issue that has puzzled women for a very long time.
-Why does the man you are sitting next to glance at other women?
+This is an issue that has puzzled women for a long time.
+Why does the man sitting next to you glance at other women?
 You have all the equipment she does and he still looks.
 Frustrated?
 See what our panelists answered this week, and our two men panelists chime in:

 My grandfather at 83 looked at a woman one day when I was walking with him.
 I said, “Grandpa, what was that?”
 He answered, “I’m not dead yet, you know.”
 As for my husband, I just play along.
 For example, I may say, “She’s cute isn’t she?” or “Can’t miss that one can you?” or “Go check out the woman in aisle three.”
 As long as he brings it home to me and continues to chase my skirt and no one else’s, I figure its normal man behavior.
 Kind of like watching football with their hands in their pants.
 Megan – 30 something